The-going/evlproject/content/dovetail/porting/irqflow.md

 {{% notice tip %}}
-The logic behind masking interrupt lines until events are processed at some point later - out of the original interrupt context - applies exactly the same to the threaded interrupt model
+The logic behind masking interrupt lines until events are processed at some point later - out of the original interrupt context - applies exactly the same way to the threaded interrupt model (i.e. `IRQF_THREAD`).
-(i.e. `IRQF_THREAD`).
 In this case, interrupt lines may be masked until the IRQ thread is scheduled in, after the interrupt handler clears the event cause eventually.